MostafAanwar/SW2-Assignment1/README.md

 `TaskList:`

+- [ ] Make user choose his pokemon to fight with.
 - [ ] Finish HTML/CSS/JS to make it more responsive
 - [X] Push my commits to GitHub.
 - [X] Open a pull request.